 Program staff work with accepted program fellows to define internship goals, review cover letters, resumes and writing samples, facilitate application submission, and advise and prepare fellows for their internships.
 The program also supports internship applications by meeting with potential host organizations to advocate on students behalf and find the best internships possible.

 Q. What if I don’t get an internship?

-A. In the history of the Geneva Program, there have been a couple instances where fellows could not secure internships.
+A. In the history of the Duke Global Policy Program, there have been a couple instances where fellows could not secure internships.
 The process works best when fellows are open to a variety of placement opportunities and when they follow advice of staff throughout the process.
 The internship search process is ultimately the responsibility of each admitted student.
 If a student is unable to secure an internship for the program, they will be refunded half ($250) of the $500 confirmation deposit.

 Q. How much does the program cost?
 Is there any financial assistance available?

 A. The program fee is $3,125 for non-Duke students.
 For Duke students, the program fee is $2,100.
 If you are accepted into the program, a $500 nonrefundable deposit is due by January 10, 2018.
 The remaining fee is due by April 20, 2018.
 If you are a Duke Sanford MPP student, please contact us for information about program fellowships.
 Please note that the program fee does not cover housing, airfare, visa fees and other living expenses.
 The DGP Program cannot provide partial or full scholarships for fellows.
 Each fellow is responsible for paying program fees, room and board, airfare, visa fees and other living expenses.
 Students should inquire with their home institutions, programs, or sponsors for potential support early in the year.
 We encourage you to explore this list of external funding sources for international education opportunities.

 Q. What is an estimate for individual expenses beyond the program fee?